DeepSkyForge/GraXpertSuite4PixInsight/README.md

 2. Install GraXpert4PixInsight in PixInsight
 	- Copy GraXpert4PixInsight src and rsc folders in PixInsight folder.
 	- From PixInsight, select Menu SCRIPT > Feature scripts…
-	- Click Add and select folder C:/Program Files/PixInsight/src/scripts/PixGraXpert (adapt path for osMac and Linux).
+	- Click Add and select folder C:/Program Files/PixInsight/src/scripts/PixGraXpert (adapt path for MacOS and Linux).
 	- Click Ok and Done to finalize the installation.
 3. Run GraXpert4PixInsight script from PrixInsight
-	- From PixInsight menu SCRIPT > Utilities > GraXpert
+	- From PixInsight menu SCRIPT > Utilities > GraXpert.
-	- On first laucnch select path to GraXpert application (refer step 1)
+	- On first laucnch select path to GraXpert application (refer step 1).
+	- On first execution GraXpert will download and install AI model (this will delay first image processing).
+	- Other AI models can be daownloaded using GraXpert UI (refer [GraXpert web site](https://www.graxpert.com/)).

+# Updates
+1. Download GraXpert.js file
+2. Copy file in PixInsight folter
+	- C:/Program Files/PixInsight/src/scripts/PixGraXpert on Windows
+	- Aadapt path for MacOS and Linux.

-## Running GraXpert script
+# Running GraXpert script
 From PixInsight
 1. Open a photo
 2. Run script SCRIPT > Utilities > GraXpert
 3. Select target photo
 4. Click on execute
-Script will launch Gradien Extraction and display result.
+Script will launch Gradien Extraction and display processed image and background model.

-## Trouble shooting
+# Trouble shooting
 In case of problem, activate debug option in dialog box parameters and post issue [https://github.com/AstroDeepSky/GraXpert4PixInsight/issues](here) with a copy of logs from PixInsight console.

+# Support
+For any issue with GraXpert4PixInsight open an issue [here](https://github.com/AstroDeepSky/GraXpert4PixInsight/issues).